 1. Water bottle.
 Plastic bottles are one of the biggest problems when it comes to plastic pollution.
-Remembering to take a bottle of water from home will save you reaching for the bottled water when out and about.
+Remembering to take a bottle of water from home will save you reaching for the bottled water when out and about, thereby saving you money and reducing your impact on th environment.
 After trying a few, we love our double-walled stainless steel bottles that we bought in TK Maxx.
 They keep drinks cool (or hot) and don’t taint the water at all.

 2. Reusable cup.
 If you like to grab a coffee on your way to work or in your lunchbreak, think how many disposable coffee cups that adds up to in a year!
 Takeaway cups are made from a composite material, which is expensive and difficult, if not impossible, to recycle.
 Styrofoam releases toxins when it is heated and takes hundreds of years to break down in landfill.
 Invest in an insulated, reusable cup to save all those cups from landfill.
+There are some very fancy reusable cups available at eye-watering prices, but you can pick them up quite cheaply in camping shops and charity shops.
 A lot of coffee shops now offer a discount if you bring your own cup.

 4. Buy loose produce.
-In my opinion, there is absolutely no reason for fresh fruit and vegetables to be shrouded in plastic, except perhaps for salad, which is pretty easy to grow at home should you wish.
+In my opinion, there is absolutely no reason for fresh fruit and vegetables to be shrouded in plastic, except perhaps for salad, which is easy enough to grow at home if you have the time, energy and inclination.
 Supermarkets may claim that plastic wrapping keeps food fresher for longer (thereby doing their bit to avoid food waste) and cleaner, but I disagree.
 I wash all our fruit and vegetables before use, whether they’ve been in plastic or not.
 And I can’t say I’ve noticed food lasts longer in plastic.
 I think that’s just an excuse because it’s quicker for staff to handle, easier to price and makes the checkout process faster.
 I have some light, mesh bags for fresh produce, or sometimes I just put it straight in the trolley as is.
-If you’re having trouble finding a supermarket that stocks loose fruit and vegetables, you could try shopping at your local greengrocer’s, where they are more likely to have loose produce.
+If it works with your routine and budget, you could look for a local greengrocer or a veg box scheme.
+At the moment, we buy probably half of our fruit and vegetables without plastic packaging.

 5. Swap tissues for handkerchiefs.
 Handkerchiefs can be picked up cheaply in small, independent shops that sell household goods.
 You can also often find unopened boxes of handkerchiefs in charity shops.
 They’re softer on the nose, save a fortune on tissues and can just be popped in the machine with the towels and tea towels.